Fried egg: Hispanic and Lusitanic world

-In Portugal and Brazil, a runny egg placed over a steak with a side dish of rice and black beans and fried potatoes is called a bife a cavalo, literally "horse-riding steak".
+In Portugal and Brazil, a runny egg placed over a steak with a side dish of rice and fried potatoes (and the addition of black beans in Brazil) is called a bife a cavalo, literally "horse-riding steak".

 A similar dish, with the name bife a caballo in Spanish, is also common in Argentina, Ecuador, and Uruguay (called churrasco); fried potatoes and salad replace the beans and rice.

+In Colombia’s bandeja paisa the egg is accompanied with avocado and chorizo.

 In Chile and Peru, a fried egg is included in Lomo a lo Pobre, Chorrillana, Paila de huevo, and several other dishes.

-In Ecuador, llapingachos include a sunny side-up egg served over pan-seared cheesy mashed potatoes and fried sausage.
+In Ecuador, llapingachos include a sunny-side up egg served over pan-seared cheesy mashed potatoes and fried sausage.

 In northern Mexico, huevos montados (riding eggs) are served with refried beans and fried potatoes (or french fries).
 Another common method of serving eggs in Mexico is huevos a la mexicana, which blends fried eggs with diced tomato, onion, and green chili pepper; the amount of pepper added is often to order.

 There are several other egg dishes in Mexico which combine different ingredients: Huevos motuleños (in Yucatán), aporreados (mixed with refried beans), and huevos rancheros (sunny side up eggs served over a corn tortilla, covered with spicy salsa).
 Also, in some parts of Mexico, fried eggs are served with fresh tomato, onions, and cilantro salsa.
 Red chili is optional, as is a blended sauce.

 In Spain fried eggs (huevos fritos) are a common dish.
 They are eaten alone, with meat, or with sausages.
 In this country, a fried egg served with boiled rice covered in tomato sauce is called arroz a la cubana in Spanish and the same dish is served in parts of Latin America, Italy (so-called occhio di bue, transl: ox's eye), the Philippines, and Portugal as well.

-Poet Nazım Hikmet says, in an interview, that he stayed with a Spanish friend for a month and ate fried eggs almost every day.
+Poet Nâzım Hikmet said in an interview that he stayed with a Spanish friend for a month and ate fried eggs almost every day.

-Japan

-Called "medama yaki" (目玉焼き, lit.: cooked eyeball), fried eggs are usually made sunny side up.
-They may be served with salt and pepper, soy sauce, or Japanese-style Worcestershire sauce.
-Fried eggs are a popular breakfast dish, with toasted sliced bread or rice.